In 2014 the UK banned khat, the stimulant stems and leaves of the tree Catha edulis. In Kenya it is more commonly known as miraa or veve.

 However, anti-khat voices threaten more harm to Kenya’s khat industry.
 Somali anti-khat sentiment, so evident in the UK, is also strong in other parts of the Somali world, and draws new inspiration from the successful UK activists.
 This includes areas such as northeastern Kenya, one of khat’s biggest national markets, but also an area where some condemn it as a drain on the local economy.

-Anti-khat campaigners had quite a coup in encouraging the Somali president to call for a ban.
 Furthermore, anti-khat voices are also finding traction in Somalia itself, the main international market left for Kenyan khat.
 Here the substance was previously banned in the 1980s.
 Anti-khat campaigners had quite a coup in encouraging Somali president Hassan Sheikh Mohamud to call for a ban.

 But his call came as Kenya was pushing for the repatriation of the hundreds of thousands of Somali refugees living in Dadaab refugee camp and other parts of Kenya to Somalia.
 It appears that the threat to ban khat was a useful bargaining tool in negotiations between the two countries.